 $100 Invested In This Stock 5 Years Ago, Would Be Worth This Much

-Teladoc Health (NYSE:TDOC) has outperformed the market over the past 5 years by 27.03% on an annualized basis.
+Lowe's Companies (NYSE:LOW) has outperformed the market over the past 5 years by 12.55% on an annualized basis.

-Buying $100 In TDOC: 5 years ago, an investor could have purchased 5.97 shares of Teladoc Health at the time with $100.
-This investment in TDOC would have produced an average annual return of 42.07%.
-Currently, Teladoc Health has a market capitalization of $15.66 billion.
+Buying $100 In LOW: 5 years ago, an investor could have purchased 1.38 shares of Lowe's Companies at the time with $100.
+This investment in LOW would have produced an average annual return of 27.73%.
+Currently, Lowe's Companies has a market capitalization of $165.53 billion.

-If you had invested $100 in Teladoc Health you would have approximately $582.15 today.
+If you had invested $100 in Lowe's Companies you would have approximately $339.72 today.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.